 Financial assistance is available to eligible students who are admitted to Jackson State University through the College of Lifelong Learning.
-In addition to financial assistance and scholarship programs offered by the University and the Mississippi Legislature, the College of Lifelong Learning makes financial resources available to students who apply according to program guidelines.
-Qualified, nontraditional high school graduates (17 to 24 years-of-age) and undergraduate adults (25 years-of-age or older), may receive support in the forms of work aid, tuition assistance, and/or book vouchers All awards are based on the availability of funds.
-Prior to the awarding of the financial assistance, students must show evidence of admission to Jackson State University for academic credit course work and meet the State of Mississippi's residency requirements as set forth by Jackson State University.
+In addition to financial assistance and scholarship programs offered by the University, the College makes financial resources available to students who apply according to program guidelines.
+Qualified, nontraditional high school graduates (17 to 24 years-of-age) and undergraduate adults (25 years-of-age or older), may receive support in the forms of work aid, tuition assistance, and/or book vouchers.
+All awards are based on the availability of funds.
+Students must show evidence of admission to Jackson State University for academic credit course work and meet the State of Mississippi's residency requirements as set forth by Jackson State University.
 In addition, students must meet all requirements outlined by the College of Lifelong Learning.